confusedolive/Jeronimo-CE888/Assingment01/README.md

 after this is done join_dataset is used to join all datasets into one

-in preprocessingdata.py the merged dataset gets filtered and relevant information from london borough profiles gets imported into it, boroughs that are not officially london boroughs get dropped
+in preprocessingdata.py the merged dataset gets filtered and relevant information from london borough profiles found in data used folder gets imported into it, boroughs that are not officially london boroughs get dropped

 in datasetforgraphs.py a dataset for visualization gets created and used for plot lineplots using sns

-in data used for jupyter map you can find all the files needed to make the choropleth maps of london in ChoroplethLondon.ipynb you can find the code for this maps, had to use jupyter as geopandas was not functioning correctly in windows in visualization of the data there are some graphs and maps that could not be added to the pdf due to space
+in data used for jupyter map you can find all the files needed to make the choropleth maps of london along with the dataset created from datasetforgraphs.py in ChoroplethLondon.ipynb you can find the code for this maps, had to use jupyter as geopandas was not functioning correctly in windows in visualization of the data there are some graphs and maps that could not be added to the pdf due to space